 Whether in the classroom or other interactions, both in-person and remote, students, faculty, and staff are advised to keep the following in mind.

-It’s currently flu and respiratory disease season and the CDC recommends that everyone gets vaccinated for the flu, take everyday preventive actions to stop the spread of germs, and take medications if prescribed.
+The CDC recommends that everyone gets vaccinated for the flu, take everyday preventive actions to stop the spread of germs, and take medications if prescribed.
 While the current flu vaccine has no impact on COVID-19, it is still advised that everyone receives the flu vaccine to prevent other strains of the flu.

 If you notice that students are showing signs of extreme distress regarding this situation, please encourage them to contact the Pratt Counseling Services.
 Appointments can be scheduled at firstname.lastname@example.org or 718.636.6787.
 Currently, video sessions are offered through a secure platform.